ExelenterSDET/SeleniumB1/README.md

 ## License

 Copyright © 2022-2023, [Said Gaforov](https://github.com/gaforov).
-All Rights Reserved.<br> Copying, cloning, forking or storing any content is expressly prohibited without prior written permission of the author.<br> Do not copy, cite, or distribute without permission of the author.
+All Rights Reserved.<br> Copying, cloning, forking or storing any content is expressly prohibited without prior written permission of the author.